evidentlyai/evidently/docs/book/monitoring/monitoring_overview.md

 You can run monitoring jobs using a Python script or a workflow manager tool like Airflow.

 You can add a monitoring or validation step to an existing batch pipeline.
-Say you generate predictions daily: on every run, you can capture a snapshot with the input data summary and check for data quality and prediction drift.
-Once you get the true labels, you can compute the model quality and add model quality metrics to the Dashboard.
+Say, you generate predictions daily:
+* on every run, you can capture a data summary snapshot and check for data quality and prediction drift
+* once you get the true labels, you can compute the model quality metrics.

 ![](../.gitbook/assets/monitoring/monitoring_batch_workflow_min.png)

-You can also run tests during CI/CD (e.g.m after model retraining), and implement automatic actions based on the validation results.
+You can also run tests during CI/CD (e.g., after model retraining), and implement automatic actions based on the validation results.

-You can design separate monitoring jobs if you store your data (model inference logs) in a data warehouse.
+If you store your data (model inference logs) in a data warehouse, you can design separate monitoring jobs.
 For example, you can set up a script to query the data and compute snapshots on a regular cadence, e.g., hourly, daily, weekly, or after new data or labels are added.

 # Near real-time